Removing the risk and unknowns of new venue launches by introducing an optimized route to success.

 – Dish-level feedback can be used by the team to provide recommendations in these early stages to enhance the service you deliver out of the box.

-– Track metrics such as, guest expectations, how far guests are traveling, their familiarity with your brand and what marketing tactics are working.
+– Differences in the market, guest expectations, how far guests are traveling, their familiarity with your brand and what marketing tactics are working.

-– Use Reputation Management to build your online profile and your public reviews to increase acquisition further.
+– Our Reputation Management service can be used to build your online profile and your public reviews to increase acquisition further.

 Optimizing soft openings

-The established method to open a new location is soft openings – trial nights to iron out all the service kinks, which is great at highlighting some of the major issues, but it’s often not clear what to prioritize next and that is where Yumpingo comes in.
+The established method to open a new location is soft openings – trial nights to iron out all the service kinks, which is great at highlighting some of the major issues, but it’s often not clear what to prioritize next.

 Launching a new store is a huge investment of time and money and getting it right has a lasting impact on the success of the venue and your margins.
 Restaurants save $1000’s dollars by using Yumpingo to ‘get it right the first time’ on store lunches.